MediaWorks New Zealand: Radio

-On 30 March 2023, Today FM was abruptly taken off the air during Duncan Garner Today and replaced by music.
-At 5:12pm that same day, a pre-recorded announcement aired confirming the closure of Today FM.
+On 30 March 2023 Today FM was abruptly taken off the air during Duncan Garner Today and replaced by music.
+At 5:12 pm that same day, a pre-recorded announcement aired confirming the closure of Today FM.
 The frequencies of the now-former Today FM were reallocated to different brands.

-On 8 May 2023, the frequencies not yet allocated to other brands from Today FM became Channel X, a new music brand that focused on classic alternative music with no interruptions.
+On 8 May 2023 the frequencies not yet allocated to other brands from Today FM became Channel X, a new music brand that focused on classic alternative music with no interruptions.
 Music runs 24/7 and there are no news breaks, ads or hosts.

-On 22 March 2024, MediaWorks confirmed that a hacker had stolen the personal data of 403,000 individuals who had participated in its online competition.
+On 22 March 2024 MediaWorks confirmed that a hacker had stolen the personal data of 403,000 individuals who had participated in its online competition.

+On 7 April 2025 it was announced that QMS Media had acquired Oaktree Capital Management's 45% share in MediaWorks, taking full ownership of the company.
+On 30 January 2026, QMS Media was acquired by the Australian media conglomerate Nine Entertainment for NZ$986 million (A$850 million).
+On 12 August 2026, the Australian broadcasting company Sports Entertainment Group acquired MediaWorks from its owners Quadrant Private Equity, Barclay Nettlefold and John O'Neill for NZ$130 million.

 Radio Otago

-Radio Otago was a radio company that operated a group of local radio stations in radio markets around New Zealand from the 1970s to the late 1990s.
+Radio Otago was a radio broadcasting company that operated a group of local radio stations in radio markets around New Zealand from the 1970s to the late 1990s.
 Radio Otago was started in 1971 when Dunedin station 4XO was started, 4XO was originally branded as Radio Otago 4XO.
 During the 1980s and 1990s Radio Otago expanded their operations by starting up stations around Otago and the rest of New Zealand, and also by purchasing existing stations.

 The company sold its seven North Island stations in 1997 to Energy Enterprises and funds from the sale were used to purchase C93 FM Limited allowing Radio Otago to compete in the Christchurch market.
 In 1999, Energy Enterprises merged with Radio Pacific to become Pacific/RadioWorks Group.
 Then, Pacific/RadioWorks merged with Radio Otago, forming RadioWorks.

-These North Island stations were sold to Energy Enterprises in 1997.
+These North Island stations were sold to Energy Enterprises in 1997: